 The first thing I saw when we touched down at the Copenhagen airport was a rainbow in the sky.
 I took it as a sign that I made the right choice.
 I had never traveled internationally before and I did not really know what to expect.
 I was anxious about leaving my parents, my friends and my boyfriend of a year and a half.
 The day of my departure, I was a big bag of nerves.
 But when I saw that rainbow in the sky, I felt immediately rejuvenated.
 Everything was going to be okay.

-I didn't get a chance to snap a photo of the rainbow at the aiport,
+I didn't get a chance to snap a photo of the rainbow at the aiport, but a few days later, this double rainbow happened in the center of Copenhagen! |

 My host university, Copenhagen Business School (CBS), set me up with a "buddy", another CBS student who signed up to help the exchange students settle in and transition into Danish life.
 My buddy, Hana, met me at the airport, helped me buy a metro ticket and accompanied me to my new home, an apartment in Amagerbro, Copenhagen.
 I wasn't lucky enough to get on-campus housing from CBS, which sold out in less than an hour after it became available.
 So I was forced to find my own accommodations.